immunefi-team/Bounty_Boosts/Alchemix/31112 - [SC - Critical] Bribesolwithdraw doesnt update the totalVotings....md

 # Bribe.sol::withdraw doesn't update the totalVoting's amount accordingly to the deposited assets amount

-Submitted on Sun May 12 2024 17:48:52 GMT-0400 (Atlantic Standard Time) by @crazy_squirrel for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 23:48:52 UTC by @crazy_squirrel for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31112